RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181025_r1_37C_glycerol_O2_dilution/README.md

 1. Cells as described in "Strain Information" were grown to saturation in 3mL of LB Miller (+ chloramphenicol for the `dilution` strain).

 2. Cells were diluted 1:1000 into 3mL of growth media (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
-ATC was added from a 1µg/mL stock in 50% EtOH to the appropriate concentration.
+ATC was added from 1µg/mL and 100ng/mL stocks in 50% EtOH to the appropriate concentration.

 3. Tubes were placed in a rack and covered with a plastic box to protect from photocleavage of ATC.
 Cells were allowed to grow for 10 hours at 37°C with shaking at ~ 220 RPM.